lilsharu/course-notes/LC2K Single-Cycle Datapath.md

 - **Control**: Everything in orange isn't *transforming* data per say, but controls the flow of information and logic through the circuitry
 	- This primarily includes [[Combinational Logic#Muxes|Muxes]] and a [[Read Only Memory (ROM)|ROM]]

+The biggest drawback of single cycle processors like this one is that the clock period is limited by the slowest instruction (since the clock period is a constant).
+This means that, even if the slowest instruction is run the fewest time, it bottlenecks every instruction.
+Often, the effect of this can be fixed / negated by using [[LC2K Multi-Cycle Datapath|Multi-Cycle Processors]] instead.